Nicholas Opiyo: Career

+In December 2020 Opiyo was arrested along with several other lawyers working for Bobi Wine, who was then running against Yoweri Museveni in the Ugandan presidential elections.
+He was denied bail, access to lawyers, and charged with money laundering.
+His arrest was termed "troubling" by Natalie E. Brown, then American diplomat to Uganda.
+He was granted bail on the 30th of December.
+In September, 2021, the Ugandan government dropped the charges after failing to present enough evidence before a court-appointed deadline.

 Awards

-In 2017, Opiyo received the German Africa prize and in 2015 had received the Voices for justice award from Human rights watch.
+In 2017, Opiyo received the German Africa prize and in 2015 had received the Voices for justice award from Human Rights Watch.
 Also in 2015, he was a recipient of the Alison Des forges Award for extraordinary activism.
 He also received the European Union parliament Sakharou fellows prize in 2016.

 Opiyo won the 2021 Human rights Tulip prize that was started by the Dutch government in 2008 to support human rights defenders to boost visibility of their work and inspire other activists.